I audited 50+ HubSpot chatbots: Here are the 7 best practices for 2026

 Here’s a quick look at the practices we're about to break down.

 Alright, let's get into the details.
-Building a great chatbot is less about fancy technology and more about being thoughtful and strategic.
-These seven practices are the foundation for making your HubSpot chatbot a valuable part of your team.
+HubSpot provides an incredible toolkit, and being thoughtful and strategic with it will yield the best results.
+These seven practices are the foundation for making your HubSpot chatbot a valuable member of your team.

 1. Start with one clear and simple goal